dukeofharen/httplaceholder/docs/CONDITIONS.md

 ## Description

-A free text field where you can specify where the sub is for.
+A free text field where you can specify where the stub is for.
 It is optional.

 ```yml
 - id: situation-01